10 Reasons Why a Cybersecurity Degree is Worth It

 - $273,033 is the average salary for CISOs and CISO equivalents in the United States [SecurityCurrent.com]

 - $217,768 is the median base salary for a Chief Information Security Officer in the U.S. [www.salary.com]

-- Investment in Advanced Cyber Security Education Pays for Itself
+3. Investment in Advanced Cybersecurity Education Pays for Itself

-Tuition for a master’s degree varies from school to school but the total cost of a degree in cyber security will typically run anywhere from $20,000-$70,000.
+Tuition for a master’s degree varies from school to school but the total cost of a degree in cybersecurity will typically run anywhere from $20,000-$70,000.
 While that is a significant investment, the payoff proves it is worth it.
-As Alec Ross, senior adviser for innovation at the State Department, said in a Washington Post article, “If any college student asked me what career would most assure 30 years of steady, well-paying employment, I would respond, ‘cybersecurity.’ ”
+As Alec Ross, senior adviser for innovation at the State Department, told the Washington Post, “If any college student asked me what career would most assure 30 years of steady, well-paying employment, I would respond, ‘cybersecurity.'”

 Courses in the USD curriculum range from Foundations of Cyber Security to Cyber Incident Response & Computer Network Forensics.
 Additional courses include:

 - Cyber Security Operational Policy

 - Cyber Intelligence

 7. Networking Opportunities Abound in Cybersecurity Graduate Programs

 For anyone looking to make the most out of their graduate program, networking is key.
 Because graduate school attracts groups of like-minded people with similar interests in specific areas, such as cybersecurity, it is the perfect place to connect with peers, alumni and faculty.
 The connections made in graduate school can not only help you while you are completing your degree, by offering additional knowledge, insight and diversity of opinion, but can also be immensely helpful upon graduation as you look to launch or advance your career.